 4 Government grants and small business loans

-Many governments offer grants and loans to small businesses, either directly or through publicly funded organizations such as small business associations.
+Many governments offer grants and loans to small businesses, either directly or through publicly funded organisations such as small business associations.

 The available funds and the terminology will vary depending on the country you're in.
 Small business loans, microloans and research grants are often available for different types of business.

-Your first step should be to contact small business organizations near you, since they will help administer government loans and grants.
+Your first step should be to contact small business organisations near you, since they will help administer government loans and grants.
 Talk to them and find out what financial assistance is available.

 5 Venture capitalists and angel investors